samyipsh/tp/docs/UserGuide.md

 *  `edit 2 p/ g/` Removes the phone number and github user of the 2nd person.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 You can remove specified fields by typing the field's prefix only.
-This applied for all fields except Name.
+This applied for all fields except Name. </br>

+View the [duplicate-detection](#duplicate-detection) section to find out what is considered as a duplicate contact. </br>

+View the [valid-field](#valid-fields) section to find out what is considered as valid field.

 </div>

 ### Finding persons: `find`